 Along the coast, most people rely on public transportation (buses, minibuses, ferries, speedboats and taxis), which keeps prices affordable.
 But start branching out from the populated areas and transportation becomes more complicated and rather expensive.
 Driving conditions are rough on vehicles and those using interior transportation often feel the high cost of upkeep, maintenance and fuel.
 Most interior lodges provide transportation but it can be prohibitively expensive for solo and smaller groups of passengers.

 It’s possible to hire a vehicle in Guyana, but it’s recommended to leave the driving up to somebody else.
 Along the coast, and especially in Georgetown, driving conditions are largely anarchic.
 Many of the roads are in a bad state of repair and when combined with speeding minibuses accidents are frequent.
 If you do hire a car, remember that traffic drives on the left in Guyana.
 In the interior, the off-road conditions are best handled by an experienced driver.
-Many of the areas are remote and if you find yourself stuck or have an accident or car troubles, the nearest help could be miles, and hours, away.
+Many of the areas are remote and if you find yourself stuck or have an accident or car troubles, the nearest help could be kilometres, and hours, away.

 Besides the chaotic transportation, bicycles are a great way to get around Georgetown.
 Unfortunately, at the time of writing no companies hired them.
 In the interior, Rock View Lodge and Bina Hill rent bicycles, as does New Kanuku Bar in Lethem.
 Arrowpoint Resort also has mountain bikes available for use on their trails.
 Personal hire is also an option; just ask around.